All Episodes

 He was never supposed to cause Diane Feinstein to go out there and say, oh, this reminds her of 1968.

-She doesn't want to repeat a '68 Chicago Convention, riots and so forth.
+She doesn't want to repeat a 68 Chicago Convention riots and so forth.

 Don't want to be part of that.

-The Democrat Party's in uh in heap big trouble.
+The Democrat Party's in heap big trouble.

 He's a big, big guy.

-He's a he's a he's a hulk of a guy.
+He's a hulk of a guy.

 Sure.

-But for everyone he'll lose one and a half two Republican women.
+But for every one, he'll lose one and a half, two Republican women.

-Trump's comments like you can't be a ten if you're flat-chested, that'll come back to haunt him.
+Trump's comments like you can't be a 10 if you're flat-chested.

 There are probably more ugly women in America than attractive women, and Hillary will carry ugly women over Trump.

-Now the thing is, Fast Eddie, he stepped in it because he supposedly misspoke here.
+Now, the thing is, Fast Eddie, he stepped in it because he supposedly misspoke here.

 You're not supposed to talk about the attributes of women.

-The problem for Fast Eddie, and the reason why he's in trouble is he accidentally swerved into the truth here about something.
+The problem for Fast Eddie, the reason why he's in trouble is he accidentally swerved into the truth here about something.

 There's an explanation for everything.

-Hang in there, be back right after this.
+Be back right after this.

 Don't go away.